 The Torreón de Lozoya, from the 14th and 16th centuries.
 Strong house renovated by Francisco de Eraso, secretary of King Felipe II, in the middle of the 16th century.
 Renaissance courtyard.
 Rear garden with arcaded gallery.
 Caja Segovia exhibition rooms.

 The Casa de Solier and the Casa de Bornos in Segovia, are two Renaissance mansions from the 16th century, both crowned by a gallery destined to drying cloths, testimony of the flourishing textile industry that the city had for centuries.
+For more travel articles about Spain check this category and for all articles about Europe check this list.

 Places to visit in Segovia Spain